gohugoio/hugo/content/templates/rendering-lists.md

 Because Grouping returns a key and a slice of pages, all of the ordering methods listed above are available.

-In this example, I’ve ordered the groups in chronological order and the content within each group in alphabetical order by title.
+In this example, I’ve ordered the groups in chronological ordering and the content within each group in alphabetical order by title.

 ```html